dvlab-research/Mr-Ben/README.md

 python -u -m vllm.entrypoints.openai.api_server --host 0.0.0.0 --port 10245 --model /absolute/path/to/your/local/model --dtype half --gpu-memory-utilization 0.9  --max-model-len 8192 --tensor-parallel-size 4 --disable-log-requests
 ```

 2. Now that you have your local model served in an OpenAI API compatible way or a remote API server, we can asynchrounously request your model in a multi-thread way.
-Use the following command to invoke our eval_mr_gsm8k.py.
+Use the following command to invoke our evaluate script.
 We are currently supporting OpenAI style client, MistralAI client and Claude client:
 ```
 python -m script.evaluate
   --dataset_path './data'